B2B Client Dashboard @Brarista

 Each interview followed principles from The Mom Test, asking specific, past-oriented questions instead of hypothetical ones.
 I listened more than I spoke, looking for behavioural truth rather than surface-level preference.

-While streamlining requests mattered, clients’ deeper frustration was the lack of visibility.
-There was a fog around how the chatbot actually performed and what stories lived within the data.
-Even with regular monthly catch-ups, clients found it difficult to see beneath the surface of their own AI assistant.
+Research reframed the problem.
+While streamlining requests mattered, clients' deeper frustration was lack of visibility.
+They couldn't see how the chatbot performed or what insights lived within the data.

-Ultimately, we understood that our clients weren't asking us to erase human connection with automation.
-They wanted to hear the conversations through data and understand their consumers at scale.
+Ultimately, we understood that our clients wanted to hear the conversations through data and understand their consumers at scale.

 Visibility & Trust